 - Understanding of the electrical and mechanical events within the heart

-- How do vital signs relate to physiological processes?
+- How vital signs relate to physiological processes

 10:00amCardiovascular System – Physical Assessment

-Nurses working in cardiac specialties such as cardiology, cardiothoracic and coronary care units will pride themselves on having impeccable cardiac assessment skills.
+Nurses working in cardiac specialties, such as cardiology, cardiothoracic, and coronary care units pride themselves on having impeccable cardiac assessment skills.
 Despite access to continuous monitoring, physical examination techniques elicit a significant portion of data from which you generate a nursing assessment.
 This session will cover the haemodynamic physical assessment of a patient based on: